State of Wisconsin

 26.5.6.1 Insufficient Funds

-IM workers will be notified with a 056 Run SFED/SFEX alert in CARES if a MAPP member pays the monthly premium through EFT or direct payment by check, and the payment is rejected for insufficient funds.
-An RRP will be applied, unless there is good cause (anything that is beyond the member’s control), and the member's benefits will end.
-The RRP begins with the first month after closure.
+IM workers will be notified with a 056 Run SFED/SFEX alert in CARES if a MAPP member pays the monthly premium through EFT or direct payment, and the payment is rejected for insufficient funds.
+If the premium is not paid by adverse action, the member's MAPP benefits will end.

 26.5.7 Opting Out

-If a MAPP member chooses to de-request MAPP coverage, or opt out, any time prior to the beginning of the next benefit month, MAPP eligibility will end the next possible month and an RRP will not be imposed (see Process Help 25.1.9 Opting Out).
+If a MAPP member chooses to de-request MAPP coverage, or opt out, any time prior to the beginning of the next benefit month, MAPP eligibility will end the next possible month.

 A MAPP applicant’s decision to opt out does not affect other family members' eligibility for Medicaid or Medicaid-related programs.